 Keep a well-organized, paper trail

 Keep records of all your purchases and paperwork.
 Include details on deadheaded miles, layovers, linehaul, detention, and other accessorial charges.
-Also, keep detailed notes on conversations with brokers, including emails.
+Also, keep detailed notes on conversations between brokers and your trucking company, including emails.
 “Get agreements in writing; do not simply accept a verbal confirmation.”
 Brokers deal with an influx of freight during natural disasters and are dealing with a great deal more paperwork than usual.
 A paper trail is the best way to ensure everyone is accountable.

 Payment will take a while

-Thank you to all the drivers giving their time to help in the wake of Harvey, Irma, Maria, and the fires in the West.
+Thank you to all the drivers giving their time to help in the wake of natural disasters.
 You are enabling these areas to get back on their feet.
 We appreciate what you are doing and, in return, want to ensure your business is protected.
 Read the fine print and stay safe.

-* All funding times on approved invoices are approximate and can fluctuate.
+* All advancing times on approved invoices are approximate and can fluctuate.
 Restrictions apply.

 Other Ways to Help with Disaster Relief

 Have you ever had to deal with disaster recovery?
 Hurricane Harvey was felt around the country.
 As the 4th most populated city in the United States, it seems everyone knows someone affected by the storm and flooding in Houston.
 Florida dealt with clean up after its own impact from Hurricane Irma and wildfires continue to rage through the northwest.
 Most recently, we have all seen the large scale impact of covid-19 and the demand placed on every trucking business responding to the relief efforts.
 In times of disaster, the country depends on the trucking industry more than ever.
 Charities donate water, medicine, and basic supplies, but truckers are the ones who help deliver those donations to the people in need.